pmndrs/zustand/readme.md

 ## Sick of reducers and changing nested state?
 Use Immer!

-[immer](https://github.com/mweststrate/immer) is a tiny package that allows you to work with immutable state in a more convenient way.
+Having to construct nested structes bearhanded is one of the worst aspects of reducing state.
+Try [immer](https://github.com/mweststrate/immer)!
+It is a tiny package that allows you to work with immutable state in a more convenient way.
 You can easily extend your store with it.

 ```jsx
 import produce from "immer"